-How to customize your Calendar settings on iPhone and iPad
+Customize your Calendar settings and make it your own

 How to select an alternate calendar type

-If you usually follow the Chinese, Hebrew, or Islamic calendar, you can make that your default calendar type instead of the western one.
+If you usually follow the Chinese, Hebrew, or Islamic calendar, you can make that your default calendar type on your best iPhone or iPad instead of the western one.

 - Launch the Settings app on your iPhone or iPad.